UP11SRE/Ayna-Backend/README.md

 - Frontend code repo: https://github.com/UP11SRE/Ayna-frontend.git

+# Project Overview Video:

+For a visual demonstration of Ayna's functionalities, you can access a video walkthrough here: https://www.loom.com/share/360468407dc14490886bdeac1c377d04?sid=31ed7ea8-a248-4e20-be4c-bff720e8a5a3

 # Embrace the Power of Real-Time Connection:

 - This chat app's Backend empowers the Ayna application to deliver an exceptional real-time communication experience.
 Join the conversation and discover a more dynamic and engaging way to connect!